armoredsoftware/demoConfig/README.md

 After the VMs have rebooted, the web interface may be used in order to run the demonstration

+## Script Descriptions ##

+demo4.sh [compute node or all] - downloads all repos needed for demo4, compiles all executables, and copies them
+                                 to all the vms running on the input compute node or to all the VMs running on all compute nodes using the cpScript.sh and installs xen libraries and TPM Emulator

+cpScript.sh [directory or file] [compute node] - copies entire directory or file to all VMs running on the input compute node
+                                                 if the compute node is not specified then the file / directory will be copied to all the VMs running on all the compute nodes

+getVmIp.exp - Script needed for the web interface to get the VM IP addresses.
+Should be located in the home directory of the
+              compute node.

+scp.exp - Expect script to copy file/directory over to the VMs and handle the password entrys

+getIps.exp [compute node start] [compute node end]- Expect script used to obtain all the IPs of a compute node by calling the web interface
+                                                    on all the compute nodes found within the input range of compute nodes, if the web interface is not located at /var/www/html/armoredWeb on tuna, then the URL will need to be changed in this file.

 ## General Provisioning Information ##